SwiftUI-Series/macOS/README.md

 # How to participate

 - Create a new public repo for your code
-- Upload your screen recording to YouTube or WeTransfer and add it in the README of your repo
 - Add a reference to your project to the README of this repo and make a PR

 Once you've uploaded your code to a public GitHub repo, make a PR and add a link below.